 Factors are influencing your body temperature.
 Movements, eating or drinking before temperature reading, and measuring the temperature differently on different days are the foremost reasons.
 Stress and restless nights are other factors that affect your temperature.

-Studies reveal average resting body temperature is between 97.8 – 98.2 degrees Fahrenheit.
-If your temperature is less than 97.8, then that is toward a decreased function (hypothyroid) pattern.
+Studies reveal average body temperature is between 97.8 – 98.2 degrees Fahrenheit when resting.
+If your temperature is less than 97.8 temp, then that is toward a decreased function (hypothyroid) pattern.
 Consistently above 98.2 indicates a trend for more of an increased function (hyperthyroid) presentation.
 Mixed results show high and low values, which is often more indicative of a primary adrenal stress pattern.

 As I mentioned earlier in the text, temperature drop alone does not mean hypothyroidism.
 It may indicate that you might need to check your thyroid status.